-Permitted Changes to Salary Reduc Reflect: tion Agreement to Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Employee seeks to enroll in a QHP during the Marketplace's annual open enrollment Revocation of coverage No No change permitted The revocation of the election for employer coverage must correspond to the intended enrollment of the employee (and any related individuals) in a QHP through the Marketplace.
-Coverage under the Marketplace QHP must be effective no later than the day immediately following the last day the original coverage was revoked. ☐ Yes ☐ No Rehire employee within 30 days of termination (1) Reinstatement of old election Denial of reinstatement until the next plan year No Reinstatement of prior coverage Denial of reinstatement until the next plan year If another event occurs that permits a change (which must be specified in the plan), then rehired employee may be able to make new selections. ☐ Yes ☐ No Rehire employee 30 or more days after termination Enrollment employee, allowing new plan selections Reinstatement of previous election Yes Enrollment Reinstatement Denial of reinstatement until the next plan year After 30 days, rehired employees are treated as new employees under the cafeteria plan election rules. ☐ Yes ☐ No
+Permitted Change s to Salary Reduction Ag reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Event Applies to the Plan Status Changes - the ese are the only categor ies of status changes th at are permitted Dependent seeks to enroll in a QHP during the Marketplace annual enrollment • Revocation of coverage for dependent(s) No • No change permitted Only an employee's tax dependents (e.g., spouse and dependent children) are eligible for the election change.
+For example, an employee's child who is age 25 may be eligible for the plan, but might not be the employee's tax dependent.
+Beginning January 1, 2023, a cafeteria plan may allow an employee to revoke coverage for a dependent when the dependent is eligible for a Marketplace open enrollment event.
+The revocation of the election for employer coverage must correspond to the intended enrollment of the dependent(s) in a QHP through the Marketplace QHP must be effective no later than the day immediately following the last day the original coverage was revoked.
+Yes No Rehire employee within 30 days of termination Reinstatement of old election Denial of reinstatement until the next plan year No Reinstatement of prior coverage Denial of reinstatement until the next plan year If another event occurs that permits a change (which must be specified in the plan), then a rehired employee may be able to make new selections.
+Yes No